curlycuckoo/Bokeh-Map-Haunted-Houses-America/README.md

   2. Section 2 is to create an interactive map using Bokeh packages, showing the how many haunted houses in each state in America.

 - Please click on this [interactive map](https://curlycuckoo.github.io/Bokeh-Map-Haunted-Houses-America/haunted_houses.html)
-- Hover over your mouse then you will see the number of haunted houses in each bubble (state)
+  1. Hover over your mouse then you will see the number of haunted houses in each bubble (state)
-- Also feel free to drag and move the map around.
+  2. Also feel free to drag and move the map around.
 You will find a hidden dot in Hawaii.....haunted.

-### Credit to original Source:
+### Credit to Original Source:
 - Orginally scraped by Timothy Renner, with data orginally from theshadowlands.net.
 - Webscraper: https://github.com/timothyrenner/shadowlands-haunted-places
 - Data Source: http://theshadowlands.net/